Różana, Ząbkowice County

-Różana ((Rosenbach) is a village in the administrative district of Gmina Stoszowice, within Ząbkowice Śląskie County, Lower Silesian Voivodeship, in south-western Poland.
+Różana ((Rosenbach) is a village in the administrative district of Gmina Stoszowice, within Ząbkowice County, Lower Silesian Voivodeship, in south-western Poland.

 History

 After the Second World War, Polish rule was established over Silesia.
 Local Germans, unaware of the political decisions until then, were evicted starting from February 1946.
 On Palm Sunday 1946, it was Rosenbach's turn for eviction.
 Polish militia surrounded the village in the morning, and in the afternoon, Germans had 20 minutes to prepare for eviction.
 This event was followed by several further rounds of eviction.